Personal Jurisdiction Over A Foreign Defendant In Pennsylvania

 Suppose a plaintiff suffered harm because the defendant pulled in front of him at an intersection.
 The light was green for the plaintiff, so he had the right of way.
 However, the plaintiff drove at 40 MPH in a 30 MPH zone.
 Had the plaintiff obeyed the speed limit, he may have avoided the accident; in addition, a collision at the legal speed would mitigate the damages.

-In such a case, a court may find the plaintiff bears 25% of the negligence due to speeding and reduce the plaintiff’s award by that amount.
+In such a case, a court may find the plaintiff bears 25 percent of the negligence due to speeding and reduce the plaintiff’s award by that amount.

 Assumption of Risk Personal Injury Defense